 - When practicing you should not stare at the “camera”, or any individual object.
 Even if you stay facing the “camera”, shift your weight, use limited hand gestures, speak with more than monotone, and use your face to reinforce your words.

 - Get straight to the point!
-Never ramble on about random things.
+Try not to ramble on about random things.

 - If you have a lot to say break it down into modules and plan to make short clips – unless you are making a movie.